NigoroJr/hashigo/README.md

 logic alongside the flexibility of reprogramming allowed by the PLC.

 ## Build and Run

+Ubuntu 16.04 is the recommenned environment to run this program.
+Development was also done on macOS.

 ### Requirements
 - C++ compiler that supports C++11
 - CMake 2.8 or above